GemWallet/gemwallet-website/src/pages/showcase.md

 ---
-title: Awesome websites using Gem Wallet
+title: Awesome websites using GemWallet
 ---

 # Want to showcase your project?